GabrielFzDev/DjangoStudy/README.md

 # DjangoStudy
-Study Django with a project
+Django project with the objective to regroup people who wants to study any theme